Chase Field - Arizona Diamondbacks

 Recommended places to stay within walking distance of the stadium include the Hyatt Regency Phoenix, Renaissance Phoenix Downtown, Courtyard by Marriott Phoenix Downtown, or Springhill Suites.
 Plenty more are in the neighborhood.
 Since these are right smack downtown, they are pricey.
 Other hotels near the Valley Metro light rail stations may offer more affordable choices.

 Attractions near Chase Field include the Arizona Science Center, Wells Fargo Museum, Heritage Square, and St Mary’s Basilica.
-The WNBA Phoenix Mercury and the Arizona Rattlers (indoor football) are other sports in the area during baseball season.
+During baseball season, you may be able to catch an NBA Phoenix Suns game or a WNBA Phoenix Mercury game, both of which play a block away at the Mortgage Matchup Arena.

 Fans 3

 Diamondback fans provide decent encouragement to the team, albeit in small numbers.
-However, when popular teams like the Red Sox, Cubs, or Yankees come to town, the stadium gets sold out.
-Fan attendance generally runs a tad over 50% full and the Diamondbacks are about the middle of the pack in overall MLB attendance.
+However, when popular teams like the Red Sox, Cubs, Dodgers, or Yankees come to town, the stadium generally gets sold out.
+Fan attendance generally runs a tad over 50% full, and the Diamondbacks are about the middle of the pack in overall MLB attendance.

 Access 5

 Chase Field is very accessible via automobile as it has close and easy access to I-10 and I-17.
-Plenty of parking is available for $10 - $22 in nearby garages and lots.
+Plenty of parking is available for $15 - $25 in nearby garages and lots.
 The Chase Field Garage at 401 S 4th St is the closest.
-Parking is cashless at most garages, but some of the lots are cash-only.
+Parking is cashless at most garages.
+Some lots are cash-only.

 If travelling from out of town, Sky Harbor International Airport is the most popular airport in the area.
 A fan can take the light rail right from the airport to Chase Field.
-Located in the APS Solar Pavilion by the main entrance, the stadium offers lockers to store luggage or oversized items.
+Located in the APS Solar Pavilion by the main entrance, the stadium offers lockers to store luggage or oversized items ($15 or $25).

 Inside the venue, the concourses are wide (even on the third level) though I expect during a sold-out game even those can get crowded.
 Only one escalator is available near the main entrance at Jefferson and 4th St. Elevators are on hand to get patrons to the higher seating levels.